sciencegenome/HPC-apptainer/README.md

-# phylogenomics-apptainer
+# HPC-apptainer

-- a apptainer for the phylogenomics
+## Multiple apptainer images for HPC computing.

-- it contains all the applications combined in a single container for the phylogenomics.
-- it incldues orthofinder, astral, trimal, alignmentGO, raxml and clipkit.
-- all the applications required for the genome analysis and genome or gene based phylogenomics.
+- a apptainer for the phylogenomics. it contains all the applications combined in a single container for the phylogenomics. it incldues orthofinder, astral, trimal, alignmentGO, raxml and clipkit. all the applications required for the genome analysis and genome or gene based phylogenomics.
 ```
 apptainer exec phylogenomics.def
 Given an folder of the fasta file you can invoke the apptainer as